bozsahin/cogs579/README.md

 0. The textbook.

-1. R. Hill(2014).
+1. R. Hill (2014).
 What an algorithm is.
 Philosophy and Technology 29.1:35-59, 2016.

-2. Scot Aaronson.
+2. Scot Aaronson (2011).
 Why should philosophers care about computational complexity.
 In Computability: Gödel, Turing, Church, and beyond.
 Copeland, Posy, Shagrir (eds).
 MIT Press.

 3. P. Brey (2000).
 Disclosive computer ethics.
 Computers and Society 30(4): 10-16.